-The individual arm segments can all act at the same time to perform the uncoil operation.
+The individual arm segments can all act at the same time to perform the uncoiling operation.

 The snake arm is uncoiled and extended from the rotary platform past the outer robot body.

-The rotation of the rotary platform is not required, but may be used as an arm navigation aid to thread the snake arm around an obstacle.
+The rotation of the rotary platform is not required, but may be implemented as an arm navigation aid to thread the snake arm around an obstacle.

 Another type of the CYCOGS® brand Snarm™ arm extension is from the circular coiled storage position,